Gastronomy Terminology (B)

 Blanch :

-To submerge foods in boiling water for just a few seconds, remove from the ...
+To submerge foods in boiling water for just a few seconds, remove ...

 Blue fish :

-A predaceous, marine, bluish or greenish food fish, Pomatomus saltatrix, in ...
+A predaceous, marine, bluish or greenish food fish, Pomatomus sal ...

 Botargo :

-A relish consisting of the roe of mullet or tunny, salted and pressed into ...
+A relish consisting of the roe of mullet or tunny, salted and pre ...

 Bouillon :